What is an apprenticeship?

 End-point assessment occurs at the end of the apprentice's training programme and is based on the content of the assessment plan, which will:

-• explain in detail what will be assessed (i.e. the knowledge, skills and behaviours which the apprentice must be able to demonstrate)
+explain in detail what will be assessed (i.e. the knowledge, skills and behaviours which the apprentice must be able to demonstrate)

-• state how the apprentice will be assessed (i.e. which method or methods will be used to judge competency at the end of the apprenticeship programme)
+state how the apprentice will be assessed (i.e. which method or methods will be used to judge competency at the end of the apprenticeship programme)

-• indicate who will carry out the assessment (i.e. who will be the assessor(s) for each aspect of the end-point assessment process) and who will make the final decision regarding the competency and grading descriptors.
-Grades of distinction, merit, pass and not yet achieved (NYA) will be used
+indicate who will carry out the assessment (i.e. who will be the assessor(s) for each aspect of the end-point assessment process) and who will make the final decision regarding the competency and grading descriptors.
+Grades of distinction, merit, pass and not yet achieved (NYA) will probably be used

-• propose quality assurance arrangements to make sure that the assessment is reliable and consistent across different locations, employers, training and assessment organisations.
+propose quality assurance arrangements to make sure that the assessment is reliable and consistent across different locations, employers, training and assessment organisations.

 If you are an end-point assessor, your role will NOT include training your apprentices towards the aspects which you will assess.
 You will therefore be working for an end-point apprenticeship assessment organisation (EPAO) and you should never have met the apprentice prior to assessing them.